Botanical Name: Catharanthus roseus

 Soil: Use a fast-draining potting mix.
 You can use an all-purpose mix and add a little perlite.

-Fertilizer: Feed every 2 weeks with a balanced liquid fertilizer diluted by half while periwinkle plant is growing and flowering.
+Fertilizer: Feed every 2 weeks with a balanced water-soluble fertilizer diluted by half while periwinkle plant is growing and flowering.

 Propagation: Sow seed indoors in late winter or early spring.
 New 3 in (8 cm) stem tip cuttings can be taken in spring or early summer and planted in moist potting mix.